CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 ### Rotation

-To scale your object, select the object, then select the (icon) icon, and three rings will appear.
+To rotate your object, select the object, then select the (icon) icon, and three rings will appear.

 picture